ibm-skills-network/clarity-knowledgebase/docs/labs/misc/manim.md

  or http://127.0.0.1:8888/lab?token=542f72b2a4f0f8eb58089e3ab795f43c1ad3730b0500af58
 ```

-  <p>Cut and Paste one of the above links in your browser, you should see the following:</p>
+  <p>Cut and Paste one of the above links in your browser.
+You should see the following:</p>

   <img width="70%" src={require('@site/static/img/labs/misc/manim_browser.png').default} />